 Long-lived assets such as property and equipment and intangible assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-There were no impairments of long-lived assets for the years presented.
+There were no triggering events and no impairments of long-lived assets for the years presented.